vvivvi/c1-final/README.md

 1. Exploratory data analysis
 2. Data leak analysis
 3. Feature generation
-4. Feature selection and hyperparameter tuning
+4. Feature selection
+5. hyperparameter tuning
-5. Prediction model training
+6. Prediction model training
-6. Prediction generation
+7. Prediction generation
-7. Ensembling of predictions
+8. Ensembling of predictions
-8. Prediction scaling
+9. Prediction scaling

 It is enough to run the code in the notebooks 6.-8. to generate the final submission file, if the readily extracted features and the pre-trained models are used.
-One needs to run the notebooks 3.-8. if one wants to extract the features and train the models from scratch.
+One needs to run the notebooks 3.-9. if one wants to extract the features and train the models from scratch.

 ## Requirements checklist

 In this section the review criteria from the assignment instructions are listed and commented one by one.
-Accotding to the instructions, it should be enough to comply with most of the requirements.
+According to the instructions, it should be enough to comply with most of the requirements.

 ### Clarity